 3. Overview: Briefly describes what the plan is, how it was developed, what steps need to be taken to ensure it’s effective, and what’s included.

-4. Continuity requirements: Lists the facility’s mission critical services, processes, equipment and supplies, IT applications, records, and business continuity personnel.
+4. Continuity requirements: Lists the facility’s mission critical services, processes, equipment and supplies, information technology applications, records, and business continuity personnel.

 5. Continuity and recovery actions: Lists procedures following the occurrence of different BCP events, including loss of power, loss of HVAC, and relocation of departmental services to an alternate location.